Grapycal/Grapycal/README.md

 npm run app
 ```

-3. Go to `localhost:9001` with a web server.
+3. Go to `localhost:9001` with a web browser.